Proxmox VE

 Create a user for Home Assistant

-Using the pve realm helps limit the account to API access, instead of Linux system authentication and remote (SSH) command line access.
+Using the PVE realm helps limit the account to API access, instead of Linux system authentication and remote (SSH) command line access.

 Important